qingyuanzhao/bets.covid19/README.md

 # Data for the 2019-nCoV outbreak

+**On 30th of January, 2020, The World Health Organization has declared the [2019-nCoV outbreak a Public Health Emergency of International Concern](https://www.who.int/news-room/detail/30-01-2020-statement-on-the-second-meeting-of-the-international-health-regulations-(2005)-emergency-committee-regarding-the-outbreak-of-novel-coronavirus-(2019-ncov)).** The outbreak originated from my hometown, Wuhan.

-This dataset contains information about the coronavirus cases that have been confirmed outside China.
-Data are collected from public agencies or news media.
-This dataset is free to use and share provided that appropriate credits are given (see the [license](./LICENSE.md)).
+I am sharing this dataset I collected from public agencies or news media, containing information about the 2019-nCov cases confirmed outside China.
+This dataset is free to use and share given that appropriate credits are given (see the [license](./LICENSE.md)).

 ## To Contribute

+I am hoping this can become a collaborative project by people across the world.
+You can contribute by either updating the dataset or by forming a team to analyze the dataset.

+### Dataset
 The easiest way to contribute is to suggest comments in [this Google Spreadsheet](https://docs.google.com/spreadsheets/d/1H4MzVxkug2txyzkiDJsGVKB04YveYcsHg9ijuer8clE/edit?usp=sharing).
-If you like to be acknowledged, please tell me your (real or nick) name in the comments.
 I will monitor the suggestions and update this GitHub every day.

-Please use [Issues](https://github.com/qingyuanzhao/Coronavirus-Data/issues) to make any long suggestion or discussion (for example, how to organize the data; how to impute the missing values; how to analyze this data).
+**Currently I need help with:**
+1. Japanese-speaking people to verify the information recorded for the Japanese cases.
+2. Korean-speaking people to verify the information recorded for the Korean cases.
+3. I am having a hard time to obtain detailed information for cases in
+- Australia;
+- France;
+- Russian;
+- Thailand;
+- United Kingdom;
+- United States;
+- Vietnam.

+Please only use publicly available information that I can confirm when making suggestions.

+If you like to be acknowledged for your contribution, please tell me your (real or nick) name in the comments.

+### Analysis

-I am hoping this can become a collaborative project by people across the world.
-If you are interested in forming a team to analyze this dataset, please register your interest [here](https://github.com/qingyuanzhao/2019-nCov-Data/issues/1).
+If you would like to form a team to analyze this dataset, please register your interest [here](https://github.com/qingyuanzhao/2019-nCov-Data/issues/1).
+You are also welcome to use it for your own research.

+Please use [Issues](https://github.com/qingyuanzhao/Coronavirus-Data/issues) to make any long suggestion or discussion.
+You may want to first read the report of a [preliminary analysis](https://htmlpreview.github.io/?https://github.com/qingyuanzhao/2019-nCov-Data/blob/master/Feb1.html).
+Some problems that we can all think about include:
+- How to impute the missing values.
+- How to better model the dynamics (from infection, international arrival, symptom onset, initial medical visit to case confimation) recorded in the dataset.
+- How to incorporate the lockdown on 23rd of January in the model.